Cádiz expedition (1625)

 The Cádiz expedition of 1625 was a naval expedition against Spain by English and Dutch forces.

-The plan was put forward because after the Dissolution of the Parliament of 1625, the Duke of Buckingham, Lord High Admiral, wanted to undertake an expedition that would match the exploits of the raiders of the Elizabethan era and in doing so, would return respect to the country and its people after the political stress of the preceding years.
+The plan was put forward because after the Dissolution of the Parliament of 1625, George Villiers, 1st Duke of Buckingham, Lord High Admiral, wanted to undertake an expedition that would match the exploits of the raiders of the Elizabethan era and in doing so, would return respect to the country and its people after the political stress of the preceding years.
+It was a major fiasco resulting in a Spanish victory.

 Background

 Following an abortive trip to Spain by Prince Charles and the Duke of Buckingham to propose a marriage between Charles and the Spanish Infanta Maria Anna of Spain, the two switched positions and began advocating war with Spain.
 They persuaded King James to summon a new Parliament which would be invited to advise on foreign policy.
 The resulting Parliament of 1624 was, at least in the short run, a triumph for Charles and Buckingham, as it strongly advocated war with Spain.

 However, James had a dilemma stemming from mutual distrust between himself and Parliament.
 He feared that if he went to war, Parliament would find an excuse to avoid providing the finances to support it.
 Parliament, on the other hand, feared that if it voted the finances, the King would find an excuse not to go to war.
 James died shortly afterwards, leaving foreign policy in the hands of Charles, who rather naively assumed that if he followed the policy that Parliament had advocated, it would provide the funds for it.